 We ‘elected’ to go for a hike yesterday, and found ourselves just off the Cherokee Foothills Scenic Highway (11) in Pickens County at Nine Times Preserve on Nine Times Creek.
 Named for the nine bridges built across the small, trout-filled creek to gain access to the property, the 560-acre nature preserve is one of the most biologically significant properties in the southeast.
-Located on the Blue Ridge Escarpment (where the Blue Ridge Mountains meet the Piedmont), five mountains are within the boundaries of Nine Times – and we hiked right in the heart of it all!
+Located on the Blue Ridge Escarpment (where the Blue Ridge Mountains meet the Piedmont), three mountains are within the boundaries of Nine Times Preserve – and we hiked right in the heart of it all!

 The Preserve is well known for its seasonal show of wildflowers, 134 species documented in the seven forest types.
 While we saw a few autumn flowers still hanging on, the real show this time of year was the colorful fall foliage.
 One hike that really showcases this gorgeous season is the 1.6 mile Rocky Bald Loop.

 The name of the trail is a bit misleading.
 One of the unique plant communities within the Nine Times area is that of the rock outcrop, and the granite dome in Nine Times Forest is considered the most botanically intact example in the Southern Blue Ridge Escarpment.
 But while the Rocky Bald trail does scale the side of Rocky Bald Mountain, it does not include the actual summit, nor does it include any outcrops; nonetheless it is a gorgeous hike, and I especially recommend it for families due to the reasonable length and moderate difficulty.